SichangHe/igem-2022-dku-backup/src/contribution.md

 The power of Git also enables us to track down mistakes made to our Wiki.

-We believe that our model collaborating using GitLab is a good reference for future iGEM teams to scale their documentation project well.
+We believe that our model collaborating using GitLab is a good reference for future iGEM teams so we decided to open source our repository to help them scale their documentation project well.